boschresearch/amira_blender_rendering/Readme.md

 You can exit the shell with Ctrl-D.

-If the last step (runnign blender with an interactive python shell) fails, something went wrong.
+If the last step (running blender with an interactive python shell) fails, something went wrong.
 Most likely, you will have received an error which indicates that a certain package (encodings or initfsencoding) is missing our could not be loaded.
 Specifically, you might received the following messages: